 |closed hi-hat||F♯1, G♯1|

-In Drumazon such a preset is named as ‘Native 909’, and my Drumazon starts in this preset.
-Furthermore, you can also use the ‘prev’ and ‘next’ buttons in the ‘preset’ section to change presets.
+In Drumazon, with the preset ‘Native 909,’ Drumazon tries to make its drums sound a close a possible to the drums from the original Roland TR-909.
+As far as I know, Drumazon always starts in this preset.
+Furthermore, we can also use the ‘prev’ and ‘next’ buttons in the ‘preset’ section of the plugin to change presets.

-I hope you can now program some TR-909 drums.
-Also when you know someone who likes to program TR-909 drums, then feel free to share this post.
-Additionally, do you have some tips to make TR-909 drums?
+Hopefully, you have learned something about making (programming) TR-909 drums without a Roland TR-909.
+Also, when you know someone who likes to know more about programming such drums, then feel free to share this post.
+Additionally, do you have some tips by which we can program TR-909 drums?